H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Playbooks/Enumeration.md

  - Do subdomain enumeration.

- - Use Burpsuite to check for requests and responses to collect information such as: Scripting language, library names and versions, HTTP response headers.
+ - Use cURL or/and Burpsuite to check for requests and responses to collect information such as: Scripting language, library names and versions, HTTP response headers.

  - If version enumeration was successful, use searchsploit or google to search for public exploits.